< Go to Quickdraws

 If you are using the Mad Rock UltraLights mainly for trad climbing or alpine climbing, keep the sling that the draw comes with.
-If you are using these mainly for sport climbing, I would swap out the dogbone on these for the Petzl Express Sling (the 17mm size is the best).
-They cost $4-6 but if you get the biners themselves on sale separately, you can still compose the draw for a good value.
+If you are using these mainly for sport climbing, We would swap out the dogbone on these.

 Mad Rock UltraLight Straight Gate

 The Best Quickdraw for Climbing ReviewNeed some new quickdraws, but not sure which best match your climbing?
 We can help.
 We poured over 33 top models and...

 *You help support OutdoorGearLab's product testing and reviews by purchasing from our retail partners.